-One type of Cincinnati workers’ comp claim that we see quite regularly is the repetitive or cumulative trauma type injury.
+One type of Ohio workers’ comp claim that we see quite regularly is the repetitive or cumulative trauma type injury.
 This typically occurs when a worker is required to regularly lift or maneuver objects in a continuous way.
 See National Institute of Health.
 These injuries are compensable in the same way as that of a distinct or acute injury (e.g. a fall or a car crash).

 Such Injuries are On the BWC’s Radar